jane-delaney/amazon-sagemaker-developer-guide/doc_source/clarify-post-training-bias-metric-di.md

-        DI = q'd/q'a
+        DI = q'a/q'a

 Where:
 + q'a = n'a\(1\)/na is the predicted proportion of facet *a* who get a positive outcome of value 1\.
 In our example, the proportion of a middle\-aged facet predicted to get granted a loan\.
 Here n'a\(1\) represents the number of members of facet *a* who get a positive predicted outcome and na the is number of members of facet *a*\.
 + q'd = n'd\(1\)/nd is the predicted proportion of facet *d* a who get a positive outcome of value 1\.
 In our example, a facet of older and younger people predicted to get granted a loan\.
 Here n'd\(1\) represents the number of members of facet *d* who get a positive predicted outcome and nd the is number of members of facet *d*\.

 For binary, multicategory facet, and continuous labels, the DI values range over the interval \[0, ∞\)\.
-+ Values less than 1 indicate that facet *a* has a higher proportion of predicted positive outcomes than facet *d*\.
++ Values less than 1 indicate that facet *d* has a higher proportion of predicted positive outcomes than facet *a*\.
 This is referred to as *positive bias*\.
 + A value of 1 indicates demographic parity\.
-+ Values greater than 1 indicate that facet *d* has a higher proportion of predicted positive outcomes than facet *a*\.
++ Values greater than 1 indicate that facet *a* has a higher proportion of predicted positive outcomes than facet *d*\.
 This is referred to as *negative bias*\.